epfl-ada/ada-2025-project-adacore42/README.md

 This part aims to understand which characteristics of a caption explain its perceived funniness.

 Data preparation : Each caption is associated with:
-- Its funniness score (target variable).
+- definition of a new funny score : Built a new funniness metric combining (i) vote-type proportions (funny / somewhat_funny / not_funny) and (ii) caption popularity (number of votes), then scaled scores for comparability across contests.
 - A set of linguistic and semantic features, including: Length, Punctuation, Lexical diversity, Sentiment polarity (computed using TextBlob). take well into account the numbers of votes.
 The different group of funninness will then be compared in boxplot and their difference in mena will be assesd with a Student't t test.

-The second research questions will be covered through ... ...
-To minimize confounding effects, we will construct a caption similarity metric (based on text embeddings or length-normalized vectors) and compare groups of captions with similar distributions of other attributes when testing each factor.

-Finally, to capture multivariate and non-linear relationships, we will train a Random Forest model using all features simultaneously.
-The features of importance would then be deduce as the higher nodes in the decision trees correspond to features with stronger predictive power.
+Topic modelling : Applied BERTopic to captions; selected a suitable min_topic_size using quality criteria (e.g., coherence/diversity/silhouette/outlier-rate trade-offs), then compared humor-score distributions across topics (density/boxplot views + distribution tests).
+Long-tail distribution effect: Quantified whether topics were over-represented among top captions using a percentile stratification + enrichment score approach.

 ### **Axis 2: Professions in Jokes - Dynamics of Humour and Work**